gpullbliss/gpullr-backend/README.md

 [Jenkins view] (http://jenkins.devbliss.com/view/gPullR)

 # Deployment
+## Running the application
 The `build.gradle` is configured to build a fatJar, when executing `gradle build` (or `./gradlew build`).
 This jar is all you need to deploy gpullR backend.
-You can run it, executing `java -jar gpullr-backend-{version}.jar`.
+You can run it, executing `java -jar gpullr-backend-{version}.jar -Dspring.profiles.active={profile} -Xms64m -Xmx256m`.

+## Profiles
+The application supports several profiles, which are supposed to ease the handling of different environments.
+Supported profiles are:

+* test
+* dev
+* prod

 # Technologies
 The project depends on the following key technologies: